 Every availability replica is assigned an initial role-either the primary role or the secondary role, which is inherited by the availability databases of that replica.
 The role of a given replica determines whether it hosts read-write databases or read-only databases.
 One replica, known as the primary replica, is assigned the primary role and hosts read-write databases, which are known as primary databases.
 At least one other replica, known as a secondary replica, is assigned the secondary role.
 A secondary replica hosts read-only databases, known as secondary databases.

 When the role of an availability replica is indeterminate, such as during a failover, its databases are temporarily in a NOT SYNCHRONIZING state.
 Their role is set to RESOLVING until the role of the availability replica has resolved.
 If an availability replica resolves to the primary role, its databases become the primary databases.
 If an availability replica resolves to the secondary role, its databases become secondary databases.

 The availability mode is a property of each availability replica.
 The availability mode determines whether the primary replica waits to commit transactions on a database until a given secondary replica has written the transaction log records to disk (hardened the log).
 Always On availability groups supports two availability modes-asynchronous-commit mode and synchronous-commit mode.

 An availability replica that uses this availability mode is known as an asynchronous-commit replica.
-Under asynchronous-commit mode, the primary replica commits transactions without waiting for acknowledgment that an asynchronous-commit secondary replica has hardened the log.
+Under asynchronous-commit mode, the primary replica commits transactions without waiting for acknowledgment from asynchronous-commit secondary replicas to harden their transaction logs.
 Asynchronous-commit mode minimizes transaction latency on the secondary databases but allows them to lag behind the primary databases, making some data loss possible.